costantinoschi/private-equity-model/README.md

 This project is licensed under the **MIT License**.
 See the **LICENSE** file for more details.

 ## Contact
-For questions or feedback, please contact Your Name.
+For questions or feedback, please contact me.